RSGallery2/RSGallery2_Project/Documentation/Maintenance/Maint.ConsolidateDb.md

-M## Maintenance Consolidate image database
+## Maintenance Consolidate image database

 In cases where the upload got stuck you may get an error message but can't tell how far the process got.
 Here you can check the consistency of image references in database and files found in the images folder of RSGallery2